codingforeternity/datascience/Java-Notes.md

 * [Lambda Expressions in Java 8](http://www.drdobbs.com/jvm/lambda-expressions-in-java-8/240166764)
   * "Recently, functional programming has risen in importance because it is well suited for concurrent and event-driven (or "reactive") programming."
   * "You can supply a lambda expression whenever an object of an interface with a single abstract method is expected.
 Such an interface is called a _functional interface_."
+  * "In fact, conversion to a functional interface is the only thing that you can do with a lambda expression in Java."